 Fountain of Diana

-When you wish to sit and have your meal in a very quiet, special place, head for La Foglia.
+When you wish to sit and have your meal in a very romantic, special place, head for the “Trattoria La Foglia”.
 This restaurant surprised me with the unique, handcrafted, colorful decoration of its interior.
 It’s a family-run restaurant, founded by a local hippy chef and her artist husband.
 The dishes are sensational, and for the quality offered, they´re more than affordable!
 You’ll find original variations of traditional Sicilian cuisine.
-Don’t miss the fettuccini with shrimps, walnuts, pachino tomatoes, and wild fennels and the Sicilian almonds’ pudding.
-I went back to this restaurant several times, charmed by the atmosphere.
-La Foglia is a pleasure for both the eyes and the palate!
+Don’t miss the fettuccini with shrimp, walnuts, pachino tomatoes, and wild fennel, and the pudding made with local almond milk.
+I went back to this restaurant several times, charmed by the atmosphere and the delicious food.

 Relax on Ortigia Beach and swim